benny-edlund/task-pool/docs/tutorial.md

 auto data = pool.submit<Promise>(&make_data);
 auto result = pool.submit<Promise>(&process_data, std::move(data));
 ```
-Above the custom Promise template is used to instantate the task promise type and `submit` will return the future type returned by this promise.
+Above the custom Promise template is used to instantate the task promise type. `submit` will return the future type returned by this promise.

 Each task may have a different promise that suits the purpose.